1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

 Reason to hike from the Km 104 to Machu Picchu?

-• You get the unique opportunity to enter Machu Picchu through the Sun Gate!
+- You get to enter Machu Picchu from the Sun Gate!

-• Explore the Wiñay Wayna Inca Ruins, an amazing and unique archeological site discovered in 1940
+- Explore the Wiñay Wayna Inca Ruins, a beautiful, amazing and unique archeological site

-• Get your iconic postcard pictures of Machu Picchu at the Guard house
+- Get your iconic pictures of Machu Picchu at the Guard house

 Important